Senior midfielder earns all-region honors for second straight year

 Hill moved on to McChord AFB, Wash., in 1997, holding positions of Director, Wing Weapons and Tactics for the 62nd Airlift Wing and Operations Officer for the 4th Airlift Squadron, a C-141 unit.
 He guided the all-Air Force soccer team as a player-coach in 1999 and 2000, winning the Armed Forces championship both years.
 He also coached the all-Armed Services team in 1999 and 2000.

 In 2001, Hill returned to the sidelines at his alma mater.
 He was an assistant coach from 2001-05 before earning a promotion to associate head coach for the 2006 campaign.
 During that tenure at AFA, the Falcons were ranked as high as 19th in the country during the 2001 campaign and he helped Marcus Sagastume earn MPSF Co-Player of the Year honors in `03.

-A native of Fleetwood, Pa., Hill, 54, lives in Colorado Springs with his wife, Kathy, and their two sons, Luke (15) and Greg (13).
+The Fleetwood, Penn., native currently lives in Colorado Springs with his wife, Kathy, and their two sons, Luke and Greg.